 The picturesque Historic District is a registered National Historic Landmark known for its late-Victorian-era architecture.
 Throughout the 30-block neighborhood, you’ll see colorful, summer cottages reflecting the fashion of the time.
 The architecture isn’t actually traditional Victorian but an improvised collection of elements from Gothic to Greek revival.

-In any case, it doesn’t take a history or architecture buff to appreciate the pleasant views.
+Nonetheless, it doesn’t take an architecture or history buff to appreciate the pleasant views.
 Many of these old homes have been converted into B&Bs, where guests can relax on the veranda and enjoy the old world ambience.
 Others, like Emlen Physick Estate, have turned into museums with a more educational experience.

 If you want an organized tour through the Historic District, you can find one through Cape May MAC.